Background pattern

 Children and adolescents

-Taking Lacimen with other medications
+Taking Lacimen with other medicines

-Inform your doctor or pharmacist if you are taking, have taken recently or may have to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-• some antibiotics (e.g. rifampicin)
+• some antibiotics (e.g., rifampicin)

-• cimetidine (medication to treat stomach ulcers)
+• cimetidine (medicine for treating stomach ulcers)

 • corticosteroids or tetracosactide.